Meituan-AutoML/MobileVLM/README.md

 We release MobileLLaMA weights in a PyTorch format can be conveniently used with the Hugging Face transformers library.
 Our checkpoint weights is licensed permissively under the Apache 2.0 license.

 ### Install
-- Clone this repository and navigate to LLaVA folder
+- Clone this repository and navigate to MobileVLM folder
 ```shell
 git clone https://github.com/Meituan-AutoML/MobileVLM.git
 cd MobileVLM